 Grab gear and local knowledge at Pickles Fishing and Outdoors in Imlay Street or for boat repairs and advice, drop into one of the local experts such as Fraser Marine.

-If you want to pick up fresh local fish, head to Southland Fish Supplies.
+If you want to pick up fresh local fish, head to South Coast Fish.
 And if you feel like watching the fishing boats come in, head to scenic Snug Cove Wharf.
-For more views and relaxation with a marine theme, board a twilight cruise around spectacular Twofold Bay with Cat Balou.
-Take in the evening skies with drinks and nibbles in hand as you watch the coastline glide by.

 If you’re in the area, the